 This study was approved by the Rwandan National Ethics Committee, and the Institutional Review Boards (IRB) at Partners Healthcare in Boston and the London School of Hygiene & Tropical Medicine.
 Data were collected as part of routine program monitoring of an ongoing mentorship and quality improvement intervention in the study districts, previously described (32).
-No identifying nurse or patient information was collected, though nurses provided written informed consent to observation after explanation of the study and its objectives.
-The IRB approved a waiver of informed consent for patients under the routine use of program monitoring data.
+No identifying nurse or patient information was collected.
+The IRB approved a waiver of informed consent for nurses and patients under the routine use of program monitoring data.
 However, both patients and nurses were explained the purpose of the data collection, and both could opt-out of the study if desired, prior to the consultation.

 RESULTS